American lotus, yellow lotus, yonkapin, water chinkapin, chinquapin, macoupin, and wagipîn.

 Flowers

-The flowers appear in spring, summer and fall.
 They are pale yellow with brighter yellow centers.
-The flowers are highly fragrant.
+The flowers are very fragrant.
 They open in the morning and close during the heat of midday to open again the following day.
-Flower stalks can be three feet or longer and the flower itself is about ten inches across.

 Seeds